 New Science Center highlights array of modern facilities

-Utica College continues to expand its campus resources with a string of major construction and renovation projects.
+Utica University continues to expand its campus resources with a string of major construction and renovation projects.

-In a time when many colleges and businesses had to put construction on hold amid the COVID-19 pandemic, Utica College moved full steam ahead on multiple major construction and renovation projects.
+In a time when many colleges and businesses had to put construction on hold amid the COVID-19 pandemic, Utica University moved full steam ahead on multiple major construction and renovation projects.

 Construction completed in Fall 2021 on the $14 million, 25,000 square foot science center, featuring state-of-the-art laboratory and classroom space as well as common space for students and faculty to interact outside of the classroom.

 “The new teaching laboratories includes those for genetics and molecular biology, cell biology and biochemistry, animal physiology and animal behavior, and human anatomy and physiology laboratory,” says Dean of Arts and Sciences and Professor of Biology Dr. Sharon Wise.
 “We also have a GIS computing laboratory and classroom, as well as an active-learning classroom space to integrate lecture and laboratory for physics and other science classes for non-majors.
 Other spaces include a new vivarium with two procedure rooms and 4 climate-controlled housing rooms, a microscopy room, a clean molecular lab, and cell culture lab, as well as other flexible laboratory spaces for faculty/student research.
 The building also include spaces for faculty and students to interact outside the classroom."